enpaul/tox-poetry-installer/README.md

 * The plugin currently depends on `poetry<1.1.0`.
 This can be a different version than Poetry being used for actual project development.
 (See the [road map](#roadmap))

+* Tox environments automatically inherit their settings from the main `testenv` environment.
+This means that if the `require_locked_deps = true` is specified for the `testenv` environment then all environments will also require locked dependencies.
+This can be overridden by explicitly specifying `require_locked_deps = false` on child environments where unlocked dependencies are needed.

 * There are a handful of packages that cannot be installed from the lockfile, whether as specific dependencies or as transient dependencies (dependencies of dependencies).
 This is due to [an ongoing discussion in the Poetry project](https://github.com/python-poetry/poetry/issues/1584);